minatah/Challenge_3/ReadME.md

 nosetests or python manage.py test

+## Install postgres SQL on your computer.In the sql shell

+CREATE DATABASE testDB;

+CREATE DATABASE MyDiary;

 ## Endpoints to create a user account and login into the application

 HTTP Method	End Point	Action